 - focuses on design and on the visual elements of a website or application

-- involves excellent understanding of graphic design, colour schemes, button design, interface design, Photoshop/Illustrator, navigational design, page architecture and file preparation
+- involves excellent understanding of graphic design, color schemes, button design, interface design, Photoshop/Illustrator, navigational design, page architecture and file preparation

-- knows the latest techniques of cross-browser compatibility and innovations in markup, style and behaviour
+- knows the latest techniques of cross-browser compatibility and innovations in markup, style and behavior

-- aligns the interface with a brand’s colours, fonts and identity
+- aligns the interface with a brand’s colors, fonts and identity

 - makes sure that the visuals are compelling for the user

 - places the content in the interface so that it is aesthetically pleasing and is easy for the user to understand